Why Samsung Removed Bluetooth Functionality From the S Pen

 Samsung likely decided that improving battery life, camera hardware, thermals, and AI features would create more measurable satisfaction across millions of users than preserving Bluetooth for a small enthusiast segment.
 From a business standpoint, that is a rational optimisation.
 From a brand loyalty standpoint, it remains controversial.

-Final Verdict: Why Samsung Removed Bluetooth From the S Pen
+Why Samsung Removed Bluetooth From the S Pen and What It Really Means for Ultra Users in 2026

 Frequently Asked Questions

-Q. Does the S Pen still work without Bluetooth
+Q. Does removing Bluetooth affect the core S Pen experience?

-Q. Is Samsung focusing more on AI features for the S Pen now
+Q. Is Samsung focusing more on AI features instead of hardware features now?

-Q. Will Bluetooth return in future S Pen models
+Q. Will Samsung bring Bluetooth back in future S Pen models?